 The huge market has been attracting other countries to start promoting nutraceuticals.
 The projected rate of growth in the US is about 15 per cent per annum.
 Nutraceuticals encompass a large group of preventive and curative health care ingredients that have been predominantly derived from long-standing medical traditions such as ayurveda, Tibetan, Chinese and Japanese medical systems.
-The blend of these pharmaceutical and nutritional characteristics resulted in the name "nutraceuticals." to denote the nutritional origins and the design moulded on pharmaceuticals, that is, standardisation, efficacy and predictability of action.
+The blend of these pharmaceutical and nutritional characteristics resulted in the name "nutraceuticals," to denote the nutritional origins and the design moulded on pharmaceuticals, that is, standardisation, efficacy and predictability of action.
 That has seen many multinationals such as Monsanto, DuPont, Abbott Laboratories, GlaxoSmith-Kline Consumer Healthcare, Johnson & Johnson, Nestle, Novartis, among others invest in this industry.
-Dabur India, Cadila Healthcare, British Biologicals, Himalava Global Holdings, Parry Nutraceuticals, Wockhardt are the leading local players.
+Dabur India, Cadila Healthcare, British Biologicals, Himalaya Global Holdings, Parry Nutraceuticals, Wockhardt are the leading local players.

 The nutraceutical market comprises of three segments: functional food, functional beverages and dietary supplements.
-The nutraceuticals market penetration in urban India is at around 22.5 per cent, whereas in rural India the penetration is only 6.3 per cent.
+The nutraceuticals market penetration in urban India is at around 22.5 per cent, whereas 6.3 per cent.

 Agrees Majeed, "The nutraceutical is an untapped market.
 The main demand comes from northeast and southern India."
-And this demand has seen Sami Labs attract customers such as Abbott Pharmaceuticals, Reddy Laboratories and Unilever Hindustan Limited in addition to demand from South Africa, USA, Europe, Japan, Australia, Middle East, China, Vietnam, and Philippines.
+And this demand has seen Sami Labs attract customers such as Abbott Pharmaceuticals, Reddy Laboratories and Unilever Hindustan Limited in addition to demand from South Africa, USA, China, Vietnam, and Philippines.

-It was due to this demand for natural products that Sami Labs entered the cosmetic market with its brand Johara in December 2014 with the initial launch in Malaysia then spreading to Vietnam and Indonesia with plans to enter the Middle East market, with products ranging from lipstick to whitening cream, because as
+It was due to this demand for natural products that Sami Labs entered the cosmetic market with its brand Johara in December 2014 with the initial launch in Malaysia then spreading to Vietnam and Indonesia with plans to enter the Middle East market, with products ranging from lip-' Energizer, Curcumin C3 Power, Glystick to whitening cream, because as caCare, IgG Plus, Leangard, Leangard